camball96/project-2/README.md

 * [Credits](#Credits)

 ## Description
-The web application allows users to create an account and leave reviews for games, with the ability to add a game to the site if there are no existing reviews for it.
+This web application allows users to look up games and their reviews, alongside writing their own reviews for their favourite games.
+Users must create an account before being able to leave reviews for games.
+Furthermore, users have the ability to add a game to the site if it currently does not exist in our database.

-Below is our User Story:
+Below is our defined User Story:

 ```md
 AS A gamer who wants to look up game reviews,